When you shop through links on our site, we may receive compensation. This content is for educational purposes only.

 Key Takeaways

-• Place your baby in the bassinet when they’re drowsy but still awake, teaching them to fall asleep independently.
+• Timing is everything: Aim to place your baby in the bassinet when they are drowsy but still awake to encourage self-soothing.

 How To Get Your Baby to Sleep in Their Bassinet